-The student will learn how to plane and camber a stick in the style of Tourte, carve and shape a corresponding head and mortise, fit a frog and button, and finish and polish the stick.
+The student will learn how to choose wood, plane and camber a stick in the style of Tourte, carve and shape a corresponding head and mortise, fit a frog and button, and finish and polish the stick.
 There is ample time to work with extended evening hours.

 With Pernambuco on the endangered species list, suitable substitutes may be used to preserve the limited resources of Pernambuco.
 Some tools are available for use but it is best to bring your own planes, knives, chisels, and files.